ht22a006/flexbe_turtlesim_demo_jp/docs/home_behavior.md

 For this discusion, we will stick to high level overview.
 For more details about the state lifecycle see the [Examples](examples.md).

 When the "Home" state becomes active the `on_enter` method of `TeleportAbsoluteState` class is called.
 If the system is using `userdata` the desired pose is extracted.
-For our case, we have remapped the name `pose` to the `home` userdata defined on the behavior dashboard.
+For our case, we have remapped the name `pose` to the `home`` `userdata` defined on the behavior dashboard.
 Again, for a more indepth discussion of `userdata` see the ["Rotate"](rotate_behavior.md) discussion.

-If this user data is not provided, then the state defaults to using the parameters defined in the by the creation in `flexbe_turtlebot_demo_sm` code above.
+If this `userdata` is not provided, then the state defaults to using the parameters defined in the by the creation in `flexbe_turtlebot_demo_sm` code above.

 The state instance makes note of the `self._start_time`, and if available the service call is invoked using an asychronous (non-blocking)